Instability of Legendrian knottedness, and non-regular Lagrangian concordances of knots: Classical obstructions to the existence of totally real cobordisms between Legendrian knots

 \section{Classical obstructions to the existence of totally real cobordisms between Legendrian knots}

-Here we prove the direct generalization of the result of Chantraine \cite{Chantraine10} that provides the classical obstructions to the existence of totally real cobordisms between Legendrian knots. \begin{thm} If there is a totally real orientable cobordism $L$ from Legendrian knot $\Lambda_-$ to Legendrian knot $\Lambda_+$, then
+Here we prove the direct generalization of the result of Chantraine \cite{Chantraine10} that provides the classical obstructions to the existence of totally real cobordisms between Legendrian knots. \begin{thm} If there is a totally real orientable cobordism $L$ from null-homologous Legendrian knot $\Lambda_-$ with a Seifert surface $S$ to Legendrian knot $\Lambda_+$, then

 \end{thm} \begin{proof} The proof is completely analogous to the case when the cobordism is Lagrangian.
-Namely, we perturb the symplectisation coordinate in a compact subset so that it restricts to a Morse function $h\colon S \to \R$ on the cobordism.
+Namely, we perturb the symplectisation coordinate in a compact subset so that it restricts to a Morse function $h\colon L \to \R$ on the cobordism.
 Then we consider a push-off by $J(\nabla h)$ for an almost complex structure that is cylindrical outside of a compact subset, compatible with the symplectic structure, and for which the cobordism is totally-real.
 We can assume that $\nabla h=\partial_t$ is satisfied outside of a compact subset.
-It follows that the signed count of intersection points are precisely $-\chi(S)$ (as in the Lagrangian case).
+It follows that the signed count of intersection points are precisely $-\chi(L)$ (as in the Lagrangian case).
 The rest follows in the same manner.
 (Recall that the Thurston-Bennequin invariant is the self-intersection number computed by the push-off of a Legendrian along the vector field $J\partial_t$.) \end{proof} \end{appendix}